microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment-with-Visual-Studio-Online-Build/HOL_Continuous-Deployment-with-Visual-Studio-Online-Build.md

 **6.** Press the `Esc` key, then press the key combination `Shift+:`, type `wq`, and then press `Enter`.
 This will write the contents to the file and then quit out of `vi`.

-**7.** Now that we have the publish settings file on the Linux machine, we need to **install the Azure CLI** using the following command:
+**7.** Now that we have the publish settings file on the Linux machine, we need to **install the Azure CLI** using the following command (-g for global):

-    npm install azure-cli
+    sudo npm install azure-cli -g

 You should now be able to run `azure` and get the following output: